liceobanfi/open-day/README.md

 - Class names MUST start with a capital letter and MUST be camelcase
 - Class files must have the same name of the class
 - variable names must be camelCase
-- variable that contains unfiltered input (received for example from get or post parameters, or curl requests) must be prefixed with U\_
+- variables that contain unfiltered input (received for example from get or post parameters, or curl requests) must be prefixed with U\_
 ### example